scitt-community/scitt-web/README.md

 ### eNotary

-SCITT is analogous to a digital, or electronic notary service (eNotary), where minimal information is written to the append-only log, counter-signing the Statement.
+SCITT is analogous to a digital or electronic notary service (eNotary), where minimal information is written to the append-only log and an augmented counter-signature over the Statement and corresponding metadata (Receipt) is produced.
 When users notarize legal documents, the notary append-only log records the verified identity of the parties, referencing the legal document they are notarizing.
 The notary append-only log doesn't store the legal document, but does have a reference to it.

 In SCITT, the append-only log will contain pointers to the artifact, which Statements are made, with optional pointers to any supporting evidence.